Car 54, Where Are You? (film): Production

-Though the film was shot in 1990, it was edited several times and as a result wasn't released until 1994.
-It was originally filmed as a musical, but most of the musical numbers were cut from the released film.
-Nipsey Russell and Al Lewis appear as older versions of their roles from the original series.
+Originally produced in 1990, this was one of several titles from Orion Pictures whose release was substantially delayed due to the company's financial struggles in the early 1990s.
+The film was intended to be a musical-comedy, but most of the musical numbers were cut following several studio edits and test screenings.

 Reception

-The film received universally negative reviews.
+The film received universally poor reviews.

 The film won a Golden Raspberry Award for Worst Supporting Actress (Rosie O'Donnell), along with Exit to Eden and The Flintstones;

 and won a Stinkers Bad Movie Awards for Worst Resurrection of a TV Show and was nominated for Worst Picture and Worst Actress (O'Donnell), along with Exit to Eden and The Flintstones.